butvinm/AiogramDetaBot/README.md

 ## Features

-- Logging of errors and events to Deta Base (Can be disabled using `ENABLE_ERRORS_LOGS` and `ENABLE_EVENTS_LOGS` environment variables)
+### Logging of errors and events to Deta Base

+To enable logging of errors and events, set `ENABLE_ERRORS_LOGS` and `ENABLE_EVENTS_LOGS` environment variables to `True` in Develop - Configuration tab.
+Logs will be stored in `logs` tables.
+Additionally, you can set 'ERROR_LOGS_EXPIRE_AFTER' and 'EVENTS_LOGS_EXPIRE_AFTER' environment variables to set expiration time for logs in seconds.
+By default, logs will be stored for 30 days.

-- Preset CallbackAnswer middleware
+### Preset CallbackAnswer middleware

+CallbackAnswer middleware is used to automatically answer on all callback queries, so you don't need to do it manually.

-- Automatic webhook setup
+### Automatic webhook setup

+The bot automatically sets webhook on startup.

 ## Notes